fengling0410/LiverSegmentation/README.md

 # 3D Slicer Liver Segmentation Extension
 This is the repository for 3D slicer extension Liver Segmentation Module developed by Ling Feng at Dana Farber Cancer Institute.
+The inference model has a structure of UNETR and is trained using self-supervised learning.
+The pre-trained weights are trained on 2500 **TCIA** abdomen CT scans, and the model is fine-tuned on **LiTS** liver segmentation dataset which contains 130 annotated CT scan.

 This extension is still under development and has not been distributed yet.
 To make use of the extension, please follow the instructions below.
 We welcome and appreciate any suggestions from the community.

 ### Download our Extension and Load it into 3D Slicer
 You may download out extension through github directly.
 In order to load the extension into 3D Slicer and use it for liver segmentation task, you can go through **Module Finder** --> **Extension Wizard** --> **Select Extension** --> **choose the folder contains the extension** --> **Open**.
 After loading the module, you can use it by go through **Module** --> **Segmentation** --> **LiverSegmentation**.
 The user-interface will look like the following: ![alt text](https://github.com/fengling0410/LiverSegmentation/blob/main/Images/user_interface.png)